brikis98/yevgeniy-brikman-homepage/_posts/2015-02-11-hello-startup.md

 randomly sprinkled caches and thread pools across the code.
-And I had no idea how to think about code maintenance, so I didn't bother with tests, comments, or documentation, but I did manage to cram several thousand lines of multi-threaded Java code into one gigantic class.
+And I had no idea how to think about code maintenance, so I didn't bother with tests, comments, or documentation, but I did manage to cram several thousand lines of multithreaded Java code into one gigantic class.

 I remember my first project at TripAdvisor was to add new sort options to the webpage that listed all the hotels in a city.
 It was a quick task, just enough